 I’m so grateful for products like Pyrex that preserve our heritage and family recipes in a way that I can truly count on.
 Through the years and through all of my memories, it has always been there and continues to be there for making new holiday memories each year.

-If you want more great holiday cakes like this cranberry orange pound cake, you’ll love my sour cream pound cake or my lemon pound cake or even my amazing chocolate pound cake or cream cheese pound cake.
+If you want more great holiday cakes like this cranberry orange pound cake, you’ll love my sour cream pound cake, lemon pound cake, chocolate pound cake or cream cheese pound cake.
 Want more wonderful pound cake recipes, click HERE

 Cranberry Orange Pound Cake - a deliciously moist, flavorful and perfect winter pound cake which is a dream to make all season long.
 It's one the best holiday cakes you'll ever bake!